 What is a Public Status Page?

-All CA APM Cloud Monitor Public Status Pages are hosted on Amazon's Cloud infrastructure so they are available even if your site or service is not.
+All CA App Synthetic Monitor Public Status Pages are hosted on Amazon's Cloud infrastructure so they are available even if your site or service is not.

 Give me some real world examples?

 Many major organizations use a Public Status Page to inform their customers as soon as a critical service becomes unavailable.
 Some well-known examples are:

 - The Twitter API status on dev.twitter.com/status which is based on the CA App Synthetic Monitor Public Status Pages, see some sample screenshots below.

 - The Wikimedia Foundation status page listing Wikipedia and other sites

 - The Mozilla dashboard that includes the @mozservices twitter feed

 - The CA App Synthetic Monitor Status Page and our Monitoring stations status (yes, we eat our own dog food)

 The Public Status Pages are based on the CA App Synthetic Monitor website monitoring service.
 Any sites and services that are monitored by CA App Synthetic Monitor, can be displayed on a Public Status Page.
 Normal performance is represented with a green tick icon.
 When a monitor returns an confirmed error, the Public Status Page will display a red exclamation mark icon.
 As soon as the monitor detects a return to normal performance, the Public Status Page will update and revert to the green tick icon.
 Poor performance (e.g. a slowly loading site) is represented with an orange icon.
 The definition of "slow" is defined by your own organization, for each individual monitor.